Monday, January 13, 2020

 The costs of grass cutting versus Memory of Holocaust victims buried in Sweden.
 Jewish Congregation of Stockholm plans to remove the Holocaust Memorial to cut costs!

-The very first model of Holocaust Monument that consists of six simple memorial stone stubs representing six death camps as well as six million Jews who perished.
+The very first model of the Holocaust Monument consists of six simple memorial stone stubs representing six death camps, as well as six million Jews who perished.
 The stones have been placed among the graves of about 80 Holocaust victims who died shortly after their return to Stockholm and were buried at the Cemetery.

 Persons present at this Congregation Meeting as members of the board:

-Aron Verständig, Fladen Boskovic, Hanna Halpern, Dan Levy, Richard Mühlrad, Daniel Nisell, Lotta Reisch Jensen, Gabriella Riboe, Eva Stein and Michael Zamek.
+Aron Verständig, Fladen Boskovic, Hanna Halpern, Dan Levy, Richard Mühlrad, Daniel Nisell, Lotta Reisch Jensen, Gabriella Riboe, Eva Stein und Michael Zamek.

 Other Persons present at this Congregation Meeting: Isak Reichel, Peter Christensen, Laila Takolander, Harry Goldman, Gunilla Lefébure, Petra Kahn Nord.

-A letter of protest from the Swedish Holocaust Memory Association (SHMA) of December 19th to the Jewish Congregation in Stockholm has been left without any response or reaction until now February, 5th, 2020.
+A letter of protest from the Swedish Holocaust Memory Association (SHMA) dated December 19th to the Jewish Congregation in Stockholm has been left without any response or reaction as of February 5th, 2020.

-It is stunning that it took only 10 days for the Jewish Congregation in Stockholm - Aron Verständig Szugalski, Fladen Boskovic, Hanna Halpern, Dan Levy, Richard Mühlrad, Daniel Nisell, Lotta Reisch Jensen, Gabriella Riboe, Eva Stein and Michael Zamek to decide to ruin newly erected, October 6, Holocaust Monument.
+It is stunning that it took only 10 days for the Jewish Congregation in Stockholm - Aron Verständig Szugalski, Fladen Boskovic, Hanna Halpern, Dan Levy, Richard Mühlrad, Daniel Nisell, Lotta Reisch Jensen, Gabriella Riboe, Eva Stein, and Michael Zamek to decide to ruin the newly erected, October 6, Holocaust Monument.

 The speed of action of the Jewish Congregation is amazing.
 The same Congregation have since 1995 (25 years) problem to decide to install the tap water at the Jewish Cemeteries.
-Washing of the hands when leaving the cemetery is an old tradition and the cost of installation is approx. 2 000 USD.
+Washing of the hands when leaving the cemetery is an old tradition, and the cost of installation is approximately 2,000 USD.

-The copy of the protocol from the October 16th, 2019 and § 6 about the removal of the present Holocaust Monument.
-The protocol is signed by chairman Aron Verständig.
+The copy of the protocol from October 16th, 2019, and § 6 about the removal of the present Holocaust Monument.
+The protocol is signed by Chairman Aron Verständig.
 Secretary General Isak Reichel was also present at the same meeting.
-If needed we can send the entire protocol original as the Pdf file.
+If needed, we can send the entire protocol original as the Pdf file.

 To whom it may concern.